 Ontario’s new state-of-the art forensics facility housing the Centre of Forensic Sciences, the Office of the Chief Coroner and the Ontario Forensic Pathology Service in Toronto, ON.
-Construction has begun on the $497 million facility, and is expected to be completed in early 2013.
+The $497 million facility opened in September 2013.

 The FSCC will house a number of mission-critical spaces including the Coroner’s Courts and forensics laboratories.
 Building services to support these spaces will include over twenty rooftop laboratory exhausts, several large air handling units and four massive rooftop generators.
 The amalgamation of this space usage under one roof presented a number of design challenges related to acoustics, noise, vibration and air quality.

 Novus’ involvement includes consultation from design through construction and performance testing focused on:

 - Room Acoustics for speech intelligibility and occupant comfort;

 - Control of noise and vibration from building services;

 - Sound Isolation of noisy spaces;